Vector Indexing

 Index Types and Parameters

-The following index types and parameters are supported.
-Note that all index search parameters can also be specified in INDEX_OPTIONS and it will be used as the default value for that index so you do not need to specify them every time you use that vector index.
+All index search parameters can also be specified as index building parameters in INDEX_OPTIONS.
+When search parameters are specified in INDEX_OPTIONS, that value will be used as the default value for searches using that index so you do not need to specify those values each time you use that index.

 Note